keu/docs/astro/test-and-troubleshoot-locally.md

 #### Change the default port assignment

-1. In your Astro project directory, open `.astro/config.yaml`.
-This file might be hidden in graphical file browsers.
-You can show hidden files using `⌘ + Shift + .` on Mac or by selecting **View** > **Hidden items** in Windows file explorer.
-2. Specify alternative ports for your webserver and/or metadata database in `config.yaml`.
-For example, to use `8081` for your webserver port and `5435` for your database port, you would specify the following:

-    ```yaml
-    project:
-      name: <your-directory-name>
-    webserver:
-      port: 8081
-    postgres:
-      port: 5435
+If port 8080 or 5432 are in use on your machine by other services, Airflow's webserver and metadata database won't be able to start.
+To run these components on different ports, run the following commands in your Astro project:

+    ```sh
+    astro config set webserver.port <available-port>
+    astro config set postgres.port <available-port>
     ```

-3. Run `astro dev restart` to rebuild and rerun your project.
+For example, to use `8081` for your webserver port and `5435` for your database port, you would run the following:

+    ```sh
+    astro config set webserver.port 8081
+    astro config set postgres.port 5435
+    ```